Forescout/eyeExtend-Connect/WinGetPatcher/User_Guide.md

 3. **Use the 2.1 Inventory template before custom uninstall.** Don't guess package IDs — verify them.
 4. **Disable the 2.1 Inventory policy when you're done with it.** It's a helper, not a monitoring tool.
 5. **Don't enable everything at once.** Add templates as needed.
 Twelve enabled policies that each match dozens of endpoints can saturate HPS in busy environments.
+6. **Copy package IDs, never type them.** A misspelled ID matches zero packages, the script exits SUCCESS, and the policy looks green while doing nothing — the most invisible failure mode this app has.
+Copy IDs verbatim from the 2.1 Inventory output or a host's Profile tab.
-6. **Rename your policies.** "WinGet Update - Custom (Paste Package ID)" is not what you want to see in your policy list three months later.
+7. **Rename your policies.** "WinGet Update - Custom (Paste Package ID)" is not what you want to see in your policy list three months later.
 Rename it to the actual app.